 A firm's CFROI is the internal rate of return (IRR) of these four cash flows, adjusted in current dollar terms.
 Through focussing on all revenue streams, the CFROI expresses the evolving value of investments, hard assets and cash flows.

 ROI is an important concept for investors whether they are making business investment decisions or managing financial portfolios.
 Ultimately, it can reveal whether a particular investment appears worthwhile or not.

 The basic calculation is simple.
-However, it can be modified according to varied interpretations of its component cost and gains from investment, in addition to according to time horizons used for its calculation.
+However, it can be modified according to varied interpretations of its component cost and gains from investment in addition to the time horizons used for its calculation.
 Once investors decide the relevant values of these components for each investment, they will certainly benefit from using the concept to evaluate results and potential for investments in any and all asset categories.

 FXCM Research Team consists of a number of FXCM's Market and Product Specialists.

 Articles published by FXCM Research Team generally have numerous contributors and aim to provide general Educational and Informative content on Market News and Products.

 Retrieved 07 Oct 2016 https://books.google.com/books